Blackadder: The Cavalier Years: Plot

 As 29 January 1649 arrives and his execution approaches, King Charles is again visited by Sir Edmund.
 Though his plans for an escape have not materialised, he informs the King that there is still some hope.
 The Parliament has yet to find a man willing to be the King's executioner.
 Charles, rather philosophically, proclaims that he is not looking forward to his execution but "It's a question of balance, isn't it?
 Like so many other things."
-(Charles is very much a pastiche of his modern day namesake the Prince of Wales).
+(Charles is very much a pastiche of his modern day namesake the now Charles III).
 Sir Edmund proceeds to assure Charles that no one would dare to become the King's executioner.
 Just as he says that, the King receives a notice that they have found his executioner.

 Back at Blackadder Hall, Baldrick is singing happily as Sir Edmund proclaims his life to be in ruins.
 While Baldrick informs him that he has accepted a job, Sir Edmund wonders who could be so utterly without heart and soul, so low and degraded, as to behead the King of England.
 As his own words sink in, he questions Baldrick, who admits that it was he who accepted the position.
 (Historically, King Charles' executioner was suspected to be Richard Brandon.)
 Baldrick explains to the understandably enraged Blackadder that he has a cunning plan to save the King.
 He presents Sir Edmund with a huge pumpkin, poorly painted to represent a human face.
 He plans to place it on the King's head and chop it instead.
 Sir Edmund dismisses the plan, as Baldrick will have to hold the monarch's head in front of the crowd and proclaim "This is the head of a traitor", to which Sir Edmund predicts the response "No, it's not!
 It's a large pumpkin with a pathetic moustache drawn on it!"
 He then criticises Baldrick's stupidity ("Your head is as empty as a eunuch's underpants").
 Baldrick, though saddened, says that at least the money, £1000, is good.
 At this, Sir Edmund's greed awakens, and he proceeds to take the money from Baldrick, announcing that he will replace him as the executioner, saying it needs somebody who actually has an axe.
 (From this point, Sir Edmund – who has hitherto shown uncharacteristic touches of conscience – behaves like a typical Blackadder.)